saabba/sab.codes/index.md

 <tr>
 <td>
 <p>
-This is a blog about different software development topics that I find interesting or had a hard time finding exactly what I was looking for.
+This is a blog about different software development topics that I find interesting, had a hard time finding exactly what I was looking for, or want to reference later.
 </p>

 I'm [Sabrina](about.md) aka [Sab](about.md).